crawlab-team/crawlab-docs/docs/guide/use-crawlab/quick-tutorial.md

 Now you should be able to see the folder structure of the newly created spider.

-Let's generate a new spider by executing the command below.
+Then generate a new spider by executing the command below.

 ```bash
 cd scrapy_quotes
 scrapy genspider quotes quotes.toscrape.com
 ```

-The folder structure of the spider is as below.
+The folder structure of the spider should look similar as below.

 ```
 scrapy_quotes